Greek PM Tsipras struggles to contain party revolt on bailout

 Fifteen of Syriza's 149 members of parliament said they would not back the government in future votes when the individual policies, promised by Greece in return for much-needed funding from international lenders, come up for approval.

-That poses a challenge for Tsipras as he tries to pass measures that include hiking VAT, cutting defence spending and selling off key state-owned assets, plans which many of his lawmakers deeply oppose.
+That poses a challenge for Tsipras as he tries to pass measures that include hiking VAT, cutting defense spending and selling off key state-owned assets, plans which many of his lawmakers deeply oppose.

 In a statement written before the vote, 15 lawmakers who belong to the party's Left Platform said that backing the government in parliament this time did not mean they would vote through individual measures in future.